mlandeck/WiFI-Pen-Testing-Tools/README.md

 # CreateWPAPhoneList.py
 CreateWPAPhoneList.py takes an area code as an argument, and then writes a wordlist with all possible phone numbers for that area code.
 Your wordlist can be found in the file "phonelist.txt"

+# SOHO Wi-Fi Security Assessment Template.docx

+The SOHO Wi-Fi Security Assessment Template.docx is a simple testing and reporting template to use during the pen testing of SOHO wireless networks.